Share

 • Wash in hot cycle

 Another sure way to kill germs in your laundry is to wash your clothes on the hot cycle and put everything in the dryer for 30 to 45 minutes.
 Allergens and germs usually perish in water temperatures of 140 F or above.
 Some clothes need to be washed at a higher than average temperature with a bleach solution to kill germs effectively.
 Delicate fabrics like lace and silk should be washed in cold water.
+Add bleach to the water on your whites and use a color-safe bleach for colors.
+For bedsheets, blankets, or pillowcases infested by bed bugs, set the dryer on the highest possible heat cycle that won't damage the fabric to kill both the bugs and the eggs.

 • Use the power of sunlight